Mary Elizabeth Winstead

 Childhood

 Born on November 28, 1984, in Rocky Mount, North Carolina, Mary Elizabeth Winstead moved with her family to Salt Lake City, Utah, at the age of five.
-As a young child, she developed a passion for singing and, following her participation in the production of "The Nutcracker," began studying ballet.
+As a young child, she developed a passion for singing and, after performing in "The Nutcracker," she began studying ballet.

 Mary Elizabeth Winstead as a kid